DeveloperAlly/react-moralis-livequery-ping/README.md

 ## Description

-A simple app that uses moralis LiveQuery and Moralis Cloud Function to subscribe to events from a contract deployed to Polygon, BSC and Kovan networks in real time.
+This DApp uses moralis server, DB and functions (LiveQuery and Cloud Function) to subscribe to onchain events from a contract deployed to Polygon, BSC and Kovan networks in real time.
+When a user pings the front end, the DApp will increment the count and show the latest ping information.

 Hosted Live on Vercel: https://react-moralis-livequery-ping.vercel.app/